bahmutov/cypress-split/README.md

 See example [bahmutov/cypress-split-timings-example](https://github.com/bahmutov/cypress-split-timings-example).

+**Note 2:** during Cypress execution, the working directory is set to the folder with the Cypress config file.
+This module tries its best to find the split file by searching the parent folders to the Git repo or root folder.

 ## Merging timings files

 This module includes a bin utility to merge multiple timings files into one.
 Example: